Ranzuu/AE2-Dark-Mode/README.md

 # AE2-Dark-Mode
-The backported version of AE2 Dark Mode created by Ridanisaurus into minecraft 1.7.10, made specially for GTNH.
+This pack includes dark mode blocks for Ae2 and additions.
+Based on AE2 Dark Mode created by Ridanisaurus.
+Made specially for [GTNH](https://www.gtnewhorizons.com/).

 ### The pack only inludes darker blocks, not gui!